trimerge/trimerge-sync/README.md

 ## Architecture

-### Graph
+### Trimerge Graph

-The collaboration is represented as a directed acyclic add-only graph.
+The state history is represented as a directed acyclic add-only graph.

 You can only add new nodes that point to existing nodes, never delete or change existing nodes.

 Each edit is a graph node, there are 3 types of nodes: init, edit, and merge.